Using Herbal Remedies Safely

 Listed below are common herbal supplements that could be a problem if you need to have surgery:

 Ephedra.
-Also called ma-huang, this herb from the plant ephedra sinica is used for asthma and to suppress appetite.
 When combined with some anesthesia medicines, it can cause high blood pressure and abnormal heart rhythms.
-The FDA banned it in 2003 after being linked to several deaths.

 Garlic.
 Garlic supplements are used to lower blood pressure and cholesterol.
 Garlic can increase the effects of medicines used to control blood sugar, blood thinners, and some OTC pain relievers, and it can increase bleeding during or after surgery.